-Break each goal down, documenting what you want to achieve, so you have measurable and attainable objectives to work towards.
+Break each goal down, documenting what you want to achieve so you have measurable and attainable objectives to work towards.
 In general, it’s best to focus on up to three goals so your strategy plan is achievable and realistic.
 Then identify which key metrics should be used to measure your progress toward your targets.

-Whatever your business, your audience will be made up of different audience ‘groups’.
-Break down the data to find out who your different audience groups are, where they all hang out on social media, what content they are engaging with, and more.
+Whatever your business, your audience will be made up of different audience ‘groups.’
+Break down the data to find out who your different audience groups are, where they hang out on social media, what content they are engaging with, and more.

 For each audience group, you should then create a persona, helping to clearly define who your followers are.

-The insights gleaned from your audience personas should be used to tailor your social media marketing strategy and help you to develop clear strategies to ensure you engage with all target audiences on social media.
-Audience personas should inform content creation, marketing campaigns, ad targeting, and more to ensure conversions against your goals.
+The insights gleaned from your audience personas should be used to tailor your social media marketing strategy and help you to develop a clear plan to ensure you engage with all target audiences on social media.
+Audience personas should inform content creation, marketing campaigns, ad targeting, and more to ensure you meet your goals.

 It is important that you identify your key distribution channels and define your strategies for each channel.
-Last year, Statista identified the most important social media platforms for marketers worldwide.
+In 2022, Statista identified the most important social media platforms for marketers worldwide.

-According to Statista, 59% of marketers said Facebook was their most effective social channel, with Instagram at 17%, LinkedIn at 14%, Twitter at 3%, and Pinterest at just 1%.
+According to Statista, 47% of marketers said Facebook was their most effective social channel, with Instagram at 24%, LinkedIn at 19%, YouTube at 7%, Twitter at 2%, and TikTok at 1%.

-However, although these generic stats are useful at providing a bigger picture, knowledge of how your own brand and audience interact on social is much more powerful.
+However, although these generic stats are useful for providing a bigger picture, knowledge of how your own brand and audience interact on social is much more powerful.
 And, as we’ve seen in recent years, popularity of new and existing social platforms can fluctuate very quickly, so this is something you’ll want to check in on regularly.

 Research will show the social media platforms where your audience is most active and engaged with your niche and brand.
 This will help you determine where to focus the majority of your resources.